The Contains

 method in the SelectionSystem

 class is used to determine whether a specified object is present within the selection system.
-This method is virtual, allowing for potential overrides in derived classes.
+This method is virtual, allowing derived classes to override its behavior if necessary.

 To use the Contains

 method, you need to pass the object you want to check as a parameter.
-The method will return a boolean value indicating whether the object is part of the selection system.
+The method will return true

-// Example of using the Contains method SelectionSystem selectionSystem = new SelectionSystem(); object myObject = new object(); // Add the object to the selection system selectionSystem.Add(myObject); // Check if the object is contained in the selection system bool isContained = selectionSystem.Contains(myObject); // Output: true // isContained will be true if myObject is in the selection system
+// Example of using the Contains method SelectionSystem selectionSystem = new SelectionSystem(); object myObject = new object(); // Add the object to the selection system selectionSystem.Add(myObject); // Check if the object is contained in the selection system bool isContained = selectionSystem.Contains(myObject); // Output: true // isContained will be true because myObject was added to the selection system.